-St. Ethelbert's RCP Policy for Mental Health and Well Being
+St. Ethelbert's RCP Mental Health and Well-Being Policy

-At St. Ethelbert's RCP, in partnership with BOSCEP (Bolton Schools Catholic Education Partnership), we believe that all members of our community are created in the image and likeness of God, and that they should be valued and loved.
+At St. Ethelbert's RCP, we believe that all members of our community are created in the image and likeness of God, and that they should be valued and loved.
 With this mission at the forefront of our work, our school seeks to support the mental health and well-being of our pupils and staff, so that they are given respect and dignity and feel a sense of belonging within our community.